 - List your most important skills and get endorsements

 LinkedIn Profile Photos for Salespeople

-If you can’t seem to find a photo of yourself that makes the cut, think about booking a professional shoot or asking a friend to take some photos when you hang out next.
+If you can’t seem to find a photo of yourself that makes the cut, think about booking a professional shoot or asking a friend to take some photos the next time you hang out.
 Just remember what you’re taking the photos for, and make sure you communicate that clearly.

 Create a Custom Cover Photo